nippur72/apple1-videocard-lib/README.md

 other video card that maps the TMS9918 in the `$CC00`-`$CC01` memory range of the Apple-1.

-The library is written in C with [KickC](https://gitlab.com/camelot/kickc/-/releases) which is a very efficient 6502 C compiler.
+The library is written in C with [KickC](https://gitlab.com/camelot/kickc/-/releases), a very efficient 6502 C compiler.

 ## Choice of the screen mode

-The library only supports screen modes 1 and 2 (screen 0 and screen 3 not being very useful).
+The library supports screen modes 1 and 2 only (screen 0 and screen 3 not being very useful).
 Both are 256x192 pixels but there are some differences you should consider when evaluating which mode to use: